roemvaar/cs_notes/docs/computer_systems/debugging.md

 * Debugging
 * Tracing: is a specialized use of logging to record information about a program’s execution.
-* Profiling: is the process of measuring an application or system by running an analysis tool called a profiler.
+* Profiling: measuring an application or system by running an analysis tool called a profiler.
 Profiling tools can focus on many aspects: function call times and count, memory usage, cpu load, and resource usage.

 ## Debugging Tools and Techniques